CSCfi/Kielipankki-utilities/docs/howto_metadata_record.md

 # Maintaining metadata in COMEDI
 ## How to create a metadata record

-NOTE: This page is currently under construction and adapted to the new editor 'COMEDI'!

 Every resource to be published in the Language Bank of Finland needs a PID (Persistant Identifier of this resource).
 Before creating a metadata record, this PID should be requested.
 Instructions on how to request a PID can be found from [docs: How to request a PID](howto_request_pid.md).

 You need the rights to edit in COMEDI (ask for access in the group FIN-CLARIN from CSC, if you do not have the rights yet).
 Login to [COMEDI](https://clarino.uib.no/comedi/records).